ethereum/ethereum-org/views/content/greeter.md

 Now that you’ve mastered the basics of Ethereum, let’s move into your first serious contract.
 It’s a big open territory and sometimes you might feel lonely, so our first order of business will be to create a little automatic companion to greet you whenever you feel lonely.
 We’ll call him the “Greeter”.

 The Greeter is an intelligent digital entity that lives on the blockchain and is able to have conversations with anyone who interacts with it, based on its input.
 It might not be a talker, but it’s a great listener.
-Here is it's code:
+Here is its code:

     contract mortal {